 Jane Franklin Dance celebrates movement through partnerships with music, media and visual artists, and community participants.

-We reach young audiences through performances for children, after school workshops, and most importantly through intensive learning experiences in spring break and summer camps.
-I am most proud of what we have done with our performances for children.
-It is a challenge to bring a book to life, but physical storytelling is exciting to create and picture books leave things wide open to personal expression.
+We are out in the community with family-friendly performances, after school workshops, and through intensive camps.
+Story-telling through movement is much like illustration is to a picture book.
 What we learn while developing movement and dialogue through the lens of the book, we bring to our summer camps.
 It is a circular experience, with one aspect informing the other.